Japanese pop culture in the United States: Anime influence and sales

 Unlike American cartoons where they have a lot of standalone episodes with each having their own stories where you can jump into the series and enjoy it, Japanese anime has more of a complex storyline that builds upon previous episodes.
 This is why it is so popular in the United States since people can get to know the characters better and become invested in the series and at times dress up like them for conventions or just cosplay.
 The show incorporates real life in the series where the viewer can see the person attend High School, which is similar to the ones in real life.
 They can learn a lot about the Japanese culture which enticed people to want to learn more about the culture and even possibly visit Japan.
 With the Anime boom and how much revenue is created from this, the United States has jumped on board to create their own shows with anime-style animation and story arcs.
 You can see this in the Avatar: The Last Airbender, as well as its sequel, The Legend of Korra.

 Fashion

 Japanese street fashion trends have influenced Western fashion trends in the early 21st century.
-In the 2000s, American popstars such as Avril Lavigne had an affinity for Japanese kawaii culture.
+In the 2000s, Canadian popstars such as Avril Lavigne had an affinity for Japanese kawaii culture.
 Hello Kitty branded merchandise (such as clothing and other items) also became popular, generating more than $1 billion in annual North American retail sales.
 The origins of 2010s e-girl fashion has been traced to 2000s Japanese fashion trends including anime, cosplay, kawaii and lolita fashion styles.